-- The States' Economic Development Assistance Program (SEDAP) allocation and Administrative costs were increased by \$4,891,438 and \$208,824, respectively.
-The increase was due to the requested \$30,000,000 appropriation request with most all of the \$5,000,000 increase going to SEDAP.
-Special Programs held constant with \$500,000 being used for Registered Apprenticeship and Job Training Programs.
-Per congressional mandate, DRA also allocated funds to provide technical assistance (\$554,400) for 252 counties/parishes) to Local Development Districts (LDDs), with no increase. - The Community Infrastructure Fund would be held constant (by appropriation report language) at \$10,000,000. - DRA is also hopeful that its partnerships with USDA (RCAP) and EDA (PWEAA) will remain constant in FY2020 with \$3,000,000 per program.
+- The States' Economic Development Assistance Program (SEDAP) allocation and administrative costs will be increased/decreased by \$89,588 and \$16,518, respectively.
+DRA also allocates funds to provide technical assistance \$554,000 for 252 counties/parishes to Local Development Districts (LDDs), with no increase. - The Community Infrastructure Fund would be held constant at \$15,000,000. - DRA is also hopeful that its partnerships with USDA (RCAP) and EDA (PWEAA) will remain constant in FY2022 with \$3,000,000 per program.
 Projects awarded funding from these 2 funding streams must follow respective agency guidelines and be approved by the respective agencies.